No matter how hard we try and how many different feeder species we get, we simply can’t replicate the richness of the natural leopard gecko diet.

 For all age groups of geckos – gut load the insects prior to each feeding and have a calcium tray (with or without D3) available in the tank.
 If leos won’t touch the tray, a high-quality multivitamin should be enough.

 For mature leos that are fed every three days or so – dust at every feeding.
-If you have UVB light, dust weekly.

 For breeding females – dust at every feeding with a potent high-quality supplement such as Repashy Calcium Plus.